Blood of Zeus: Accolades

-Composer Paul Edward-Francis was nominated for an Annie Award for Best Music for Outstanding Achievement for Music in an Animated Television/Broadcast Production for his work on the first season of Blood of Zeus, specifically for the episode "Escape or Die."

-Ryan Brothers won a Concept Art Association Award for his work on Blood of Zeus.
-He received the award for his piece titled "The Burning Polis," which was recognized in the Animated Series Environment category.

-In 2025, Charles and Vlas Parlapanides were nominated for a Writers Guild of America award for their script "Winter is Born", written for the second season of Blood of Zeus.
+In 2021, Paul Edward-Francis was nominated for the Annie Award for Outstanding Achievement for Music in an Animated Television/Broadcast Production for the episode "Escape or Die".
+Ryan Brothers won a Concept Art Association Award for an Animated Series Environment for his piece titled "The Burning Polis".
+In 2025, Charley and Vlas Parlapanides were nominated for the Writers Guild of America Award for Television: Animation for the second season episode "Winter is Born".
+In 2026, Blood of Zeus was nominated for the Motion Picture Sound Editors Golden Reel Award for Outstanding Achievement in Sound Editing – Broadcast Animation for the third season episode "A Breath Before Dying", with Rob McIntyre credited as the supervising sound editor and Sound Rebels providing sound design.